formosa-crypto/formosa-mlkem/README.md

-# Formosa-Crypto's Formally Verified MLKEM implementations
+# Formosa-Crypto's Formally Verified ML-KEM implementations

 This repository contains all the code and proof scripts for the Formosa-Crypto work on ML-KEM.
 In particular, it contains all the artifacts related to the formal verification of the x86-64 avx2